HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_authentication.md

 To log out perform an `HTTP DELETE` to the URI that was returned in the "Location" header when you created the session.

 <aside class="notice">
 If you cannot preserve the session URI on login, you may iterate the Sessions collection at /redfish/v1/SessionService/Sessions/.
 Be sure to include the X-Auth-Token header.
-For each session look for a JSON property called "MySession" that is true.
+For each session, look for a JSON property called "MySession" that is true.
 You may then DELETE that URI.
 </aside>

 If REDFISH_OBJ of Redfish Python Library is used, then the logout method delete's the session using the location URI that was previously cached.